rolling-scopes-school/tasks/react/README.md

 - CSS3 / HTML5
 - Chrome DevTools, Figma
-- Understanding of how to interact with APIs (general understanding of REST and GraphQL) ATTENTION!
-Mentors for this course will be first distributed for the graduates of the RS School Stage #2.
+- Understanding of how to interact with APIs (general understanding of REST and GraphQL)

+ATTENTION!
+Mentors for this course will be first distributed for the graduates of the RS School Stage #2 who have successfully completed the first assignment.

 ### Course duration

-6 weeks are devoted to studying React and 4 more weeks to final task implementation.
+8 weeks are devoted to studying React and 4 more weeks to final task implementation.
 This course requires 20-40 hours per week.

 ## Course program